The University of Louisville School of Music Announces

 This Award was established by a generous bequest from the estate of Frank Robert Abell, a longtime Louisville philanthropist with close ties to the University of Louisville School of Music.
 He had a deep love for contemporary music and a strong desire to help younger composers.

-Any composer residing in North America or Europe age 18-26 on the date of the deadline for submission.
+Any composer residing anywhere in the world, age 18-26 on the date of the deadline for submission.
 Faculty and staff of the University of Louisville or Indiana University Southeast, and their spouses and children, are not eligible to enter.
 Current and former students of the University of Louisville or Indiana University Southeast, and their spouses, are not eligible to enter.
 Winners will be required to confirm their date of birth before the Award is conferred.

 First Prize, $10,000 USD